St. John’s Property Tax Calculator 2022

 St. John’s-image

-The City of St. John's is the capital city of Newfoundland and Labrador located on the northeastern side of the Avalon Peninsula and is home to over 110K residents.
+The City of St. John's is the capital city of Newfoundland and Labrador, located on the northeastern side of the Avalon Peninsula, and is home to over 110K residents.
 The population of St. John's increased by 1.5% from 2016 to 2021.
-The average home prices in St John’s increased by 8.1% from August 2021 to August 2022 and the average home price in August 2022 was $300,490.
-The residential sales in St John’s declined by 4.7% in the same time period while the number of new listings fell by 16.8%.
+The benchmark home prices in St. John’s increased by 3.3% from August 2022 to August 2023, and the benchmark home price in August 2023 was $338K.
+In the same month, the benchmark price of a single-family detached home was $352K, while that of townhomes was $276K.
+There are several newly constructed homes available in the St. John real estate market.

 Best 5-Year Fixed Mortgage Rates in Canada CanadaLeaf